BibleGet-I-O/bibleget-msword-addin/README.md

 # Changelog

+## Version 3.0.1.1 (July 8, 2020)
+* Fix blocking error on Windows 7 systems which have no internationalization information about the latin language

 ## Version 3.0.0.7 (July 1, 2020)
 * Add search for verses by keyword
 * Add layout options to the preferences area